curiouselectric/SensorInterfaceBoard/README.md

 Returns: "aaIXID:X?^^#"   // Where 9600 is the baud rate + CRC if requested

+## Request Data from ONE channel

+Request: “aaI0R00A*?^^#” where 00 is the channel number (00, 01 etc) and * is the averaging period (* = 0 for 1 sec data, 1 for 10 sec data, 2 for 60 sec (1 min) data, 3 for 600 sec (10 min) data and 4 for 3600 sec (1 hr) data

+Returns:  "aaI0R00A*:123.40:123.40:123.40?^^#"  // This wil return the average data then : then the minimum value then : then the maxximum value.

+## Request Data from ALL channels

+Request: “aaI0RAAA3?^^#”

+Returns: "aaI0RAAA1:123.40:567.80?^^#" where the first item of data is channel 0, the next is channel 1.
+This will depend upon the number of channels.

+## Request ALL Minimum data

+Request: “aaI0RMNA4?^^#”  - does not matter what averaging period. min/max are just the min/max seen at max data rate.

+Returns: "aaI0RMN:123.40:567.80?^^#"  where the first item of data is channel 0, the next is channel 1.
+This will depend upon the number of channels.

+## Request ALL Maximum data

+Request: “aaI0RMXA0?^^#”  - does not matter what averaging period. min/max are just the min/max seen at max data rate.

+Returns: "aaI0RMX:123.40:567.80?^^#"  where the first item of data is channel 0, the next is channel 1.
+This will depend upon the number of channels.

 ## Reset the Min and Max value: